danielmtro/VFX_FPGA/README.md

 - Microphone working
   Make sure that appropriate filtering is done to detect things in the human voice range.
+  Determine the max frequency based on sampling frequency.
+Then filter out everything above that using a low pass filter.

     - implement an FFT
     - output the peak frequency (and hopefully amplitude of signal)